-Students will read, analyze, and share a wide variety of young adult literature across cultures, ethnicities, age ranges, and genres.
-Through discussions and activities, they will develop on understanding and appreciation of the literary value of young adult literature.
+Students will read, analyze, and share a wide variety of children's literature across cultures, ethnicities, age ranges, and genres.
+Through discussions and activities, they will develop an understanding and appreciation of the literary value of children's literature.
+Recommended for English majors who want to teach K-12 and all P-3 teacher certification applicants.
 Prerequisite: any 100-level English literature course.